John Barrasso: Abortion

 When Barrasso ran for the 1996 Republican nomination for the U.S. Senate, he presented himself as a supporter of abortion rights.
 Following his loss in 1996, Barrasso's position on abortion (and on other issues) shifted in a conservative direction.

 During his tenure in the Wyoming Legislature, Barrasso sponsored an unsuccessful bill to treat the killing of a pregnant woman as a double homicide.
 He has voted to prohibit federal funding for abortion.

 Capital punishment

 Barrasso co-sponsored the "Thin Blue Line Act", which would have required the death penalty for anyone convicted of killing a first responder.

 Gun laws

 In April 2013, Barrasso was one of 46 senators to vote against a bill that would have expanded background checks for all gun buyers.
 He voted with 40 Republicans and five Democrats to stop the bill.

 Health care

-Barrasso voted against the Affordable Care Act (Obamacare) in December 2009, and against the Health Care and Education Reconciliation Act of 2010.
+Barrasso voted against the Affordable Care Act (also known as Obamacare) in December 2009, and against the Health Care and Education Reconciliation Act of 2010.
 He was part of a group of 13 senators that drafted the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.